Darkere/GitPackUpdater/README.md

 ## Options
 - The Script defaults to the master branch.
-You can change that in the ps1 file near the top.
+You can change this by opening the "Run UpdateInstall.bat" with a text editor and changing the "master" text.
-(You may need to change to -ep parameter in the batch script to Bypass as changing the file invalidates the signing)

-- To Update to a specific commit, edit the updateInstall.ps1 and enter the sha in the $Commit variable.
+- To Update to a specific commit you can open the "Run UpdateInstall.bat" and add the sha of that commit at the end after the branch

 *Windows only right now.
 Feel free to PR